Close Menu

 Conversions:

-- Break the circular structure by setting the last node’s
+• Break the circular structure by setting the last node’s next pointer to NULL.

-pointer to each node. - Update each node’s
+• Add a prev pointer to each node.

 These conversions allow you to utilize the advantages of different data structures, depending on the problem at hand.